arHSM/discord-builds-dissector/README.md

 A lot of this work has been adopted from my contribution to [havoc](https://github.com/slice/havoc) and [snitch](https://github.com/slice/snitch) both awesome projects.\
-Although unlike the above projects this project doesn't provide any way to poll builds and provide updates, nor is it written in Rust or Haskell :p
+Although unlike the above projects this project doesn't provide any way to poll builds and provide updates (yet), nor is it written in Rust or Haskell :p